EvolvedHQ/cookiecutter-kata-gtest/README.md

-# template-kata-gtest
+# Template for C++ TDD Code Katas

-A Cookiecutter template for a simple TDD code kata using Google Test/Google Mock
+This is a cookiecutter template for a simple TDD code kata using Google Test/Google Mock.